XenoZero/study/README.md

-# something to the moon
+# something to the star